hendasheng/p5-opencv-realtime-tracking/README.en.md

 ---

-## 🙏 Acknowledgements & Sources
+## Acknowledgements & Sources

-This project is built upon [kylemcdonald/cv-examples](https://github.com/kylemcdonald/cv-examples), which provides extensive p5 + OpenCV.js examples including thresholding, contour detection, optical flow, face tracking, and more ([github.com](https://github.com/kylemcdonald/cv-examples?utm_source=chatgpt.com), [kylemcdonald.github.io](https://kylemcdonald.github.io/cv-examples/?utm_source=chatgpt.com)).
-My work mainly extends the functionality and improves the UI based on that foundation.
+The computer vision part of this project is based on [kylemcdonald/cv-examples](https://github.com/kylemcdonald/cv-examples), a collection of computer vision examples specifically developed for p5.js and JavaScript.
+It covers a wide range of topics including thresholding, contour detection, optical flow, and face tracking.

+My work extends the OpenCV detection data visually and introduces parameter controls to enhance real-time interactivity, making it more experimental and extensible.